 Kojori Fortress

-Kojori fortress (Georg. კოჯორის ციხე), during its existence, changed 3 names (Agarani fortress, Azeula fortress and Korogli castle).
-Construction dates back to the Middle Ages and has undergone numerous restorations.
-The oldest layer of the Kojori fortress dates back to the second half of the XI century, and the fragments of the wall that have survived to this day date back to the XVI- XVIII centuries.
+Kojori Fortress (Georgian: კოჯორის ციხე ).
+The construction of the fortress dates back to the Middle Ages and has undergone numerous restorations.
+The oldest layer of the Kojori Fortress dates back to the second half of the 11th century, and the fragments of the wall that have survived to this day date back to the 16th-18th centuries.
+During its existence, it changed its name three times (Agarani Fortress (Georgian: აგარანის ციხე), Azeula Fortress (Georgian: აზეულას ციხე) and Korogly Castle (Georgian: ქოროღლის ციხე).
+Due to its location, the fortress was difficult for the enemy to reach (at an altitude of 1250 meters).

-It has survived to this day in a severely damaged state, but still the ancient fortress offers a unique opportunity to plunge into the history of Georgia.
-Due to the peculiarities of the relief, the fortress rises on the edge of the abyss on the opposite side.
-From inside the fortress there are breathtaking views of the surrounding mountains and valleys.
-There is probably no other place in Georgia that so successfully combines proximity to the capital, historical value and natural beauty.
+In feudal times, it had great strategic importance for the country, as an important trade route passed through here.
+The fortress was considered the summer residence of the Georgian kings for a long time.
+The chronicles mention that Queen Tamara, who was seriously ill, spent about six months here.
+It has survived to this day in a badly damaged state, but the ancient fortress still offers a unique opportunity to immerse yourself in the history of Georgia.
+Due to the peculiarity of the relief, the fortress rises on the edge of the abyss on the opposite side.
+From inside the fortress, breathtaking views of the surrounding mountains and valleys open up.
+There is probably no other place in Georgia that combines proximity to the capital, historical value and natural beauty so successfully.